 12. New York

 Most of the moose population in New York is in the northeastern region in the Adirondack Mountains and the Taconic Highlands.
 However, they can occasionally be seen in the eastern Washington, Rensselaer, and Columbia counties.
 The moose population in New York disappeared in the 1860s but became firmly established again in the 1980s.
-Today, the Department of Environmental Conservation (DEC), estimates around 600 to 700 moose in the Adirondack Region.
+Today, the Department of Environmental Conservation (DEC), estimates around 550-900 moose in the Adirondack Region.
+The moose population in New York has remained relatively stable and is much smaller than other northeastern states and scientists aren’t sure as to why the population isn’t growing.

 13. North Dakota

 The highest moose population densities in North Dakota are in the Northwestern regions, with a gradual increase in the population in the western part of the state.
 They prefer prairie habitats with tree rows and forested river bottoms and are not most abundant in the Upper Missouri River area.
 While the exact population number of moose in North Dakota isn’t reported, the number of hunting licenses issued each year provides insight into the population’s health.
-In recent years, there have been approximately 400 moose hunting licenses per year.
-So at the very least we can say the population is a minimum of 500 animals.
-There was a 92% increase in hunting licenses issued between 2016 and 2020.
-However, for the 2021 season, 70 fewer licenses were issued due to the change in the population in the Northwestern regions.
+North Dakota has seen a decrease in the number of moose hunting licenses each year, and in 2023 there were only 257 licenses released which is a steep decline from the 404 licenses released in previous years.

 14. Oregon